 All parents/carers who are unsuccessful at gaining a place for their child at the School may wish to place their child's name on the waiting list.
 To do so, parents/carers must contact the School and request that their child's name is placed on the waiting list.
-This should be done by email to bursar@loddington.northants-ecl.gov.uk or by post to Loddington CE Primary School, Main Street, Loddington, NN14 1LA.
+This can be done by telephoning the school on 01536 710175, or e-mail: office@loddington.pdet.org.uk

 If a place becomes available at the School, it will be allocated according to the oversubscription criteria (see above), not on a first come, first served basis.

-A child's name will remain on the waiting list until the end of the School term in which the application was made.
+A child's name will remain on the waiting list until the end of the School term in which the application was made (31st December).
 If parents/carers wish their child's name to stay on the waiting list for the remainder of the academic year, they must email/write to the School at the beginning of each term to renew their interest i.e. in January and /or following the Easter break (April/May).
 Please note a new application form will have to be completed if parents/carers want their child's name to remain on the waiting list in the following academic year.